 - A Civil Service Management Board was established.
-All Members of the Board have been assigned responsibility for leading one or more Renewal Plan Actions.
+All Members of the Board were assigned responsibility for leading one or more Renewal Plan Actions.
 Minutes of the Board are published on a monthly basis (Action 2).

-- A revised Disciplinary Code has been drafted, and is currently subject to normal consultation processes (Action 11).
+- A revised Disciplinary Code was drafted (Action 11).

-- Open recruitment campaigns have been held for multiple grades in Departments across the Civil Service (Action 8).
+- Open recruitment campaigns were held for multiple grades in Departments across the Civil Service (Action 8).

-Progress has also accelerated in other areas, such as:
+Progress also accelerated in other areas, such as:

-- A common corporate governance standard for all Departments and Officers has been developed and is being finalised following public consultation (Action 3).
+- A common corporate governance standard for all Departments and Officers was developed (Action 3).